Sarajevo International Airport: Development in the 2000s

 The airport served as the home base for the country's flag carrier, B&H Airlines, until July 2015 when the airline ceased operations.
 During December 2015, Sarajevo Airport experienced very low visibility and fog.
 About 40% of flights were canceled which impacted passengers growth and financial loss to the airport.
 Airport handled only 28,167 passengers of 50,000 planned (last year in December 43,079 passengers were handled).
 For Sarajevo International Airport one of major restrictions is a mountain terrain that requires a high approach precision and a big inclination angle in a procedure of unsuccessful approach and landing.
 Vlado Jurić, Head of the Office for aviation safety at Bosnia and Herzegovina Air Navigation Services Agency (BHANSA), presented the information about problems caused by reduced minimums at Sarajevo Airport.
 For the implementation of ILS categories (CAT II or CAT III), the terrain in front of the runway start should be free of obstacles for at least 1,000 metres.
 It means that the RWY 12 threshold should be moved for additional 200 metres which would reduce the runway length and as such is unacceptable.
 From the point of view of procedure design, the reduction of minimums is not an option and therefore it is necessary to find other solutions for improvement of landing conditions at Sarajevo Airport.
 The biggest problem at Sarajevo Airport is fog.
 The representative of Sarajevo Airport, Mr Nermin Zijadić informed that there is a relevant plan regarding this problem.
 He also presented the information about future projects of Sarajevo Airport among which the most important one is a reconstruction of the runway including its lighting system.

 In 2016, Qatar Airways announced a new route from Doha to Sarajevo.
 However, the start of this service was first postponed and then moved to 10 October 2017. with four weekly flights.
 On 5 December 2016, the airport welcomed its 800,000th passenger on Air Serbia flight JU113 to Belgrade.

 In 2017, Sarajevo International Airport welcomed six new airlines and seven destinations: AtlasGlobal (Istanbul), Wizz Air (Budapest), Wataniya Airways (Kuwait City), Nesma Airlines (Riyadh), TUI fly Belgium (Charleroi), flydubai (Dubai), Qatar Airways (Doha).

-On 28 November 2017, Sarajevo International Airport received its 900,000 passenger of the year, representing a record number of passengers in one calendar year.
-On 5 December 2018, Sarajevo International Airport has welcomed for first time its 1,000,000 passenger of the year.
+On 28 November 2017, Sarajevo International Airport received its 900,000th passenger of the year, representing a record number of passengers in one calendar year.
+On 5 December 2018, Sarajevo International Airport welcomed for the first time its millionth passenger of the year.